KonduitAI/konduit-serving-docs/quickstart/README.md

 The pages in this section show you how to start and interact with a Konduit Serving instance.
 For these examples, the Konduit Serving instance and client are on the same machine.

+For quick experimentation, check out the quickstart for the command line interface (CLI):

 {% page-ref page="quickstart-cli.md" %}

+To access additional options, you will want to configure Konduit Serving instances with the Python SDK.
+Start with the Python quickstart:

 {% page-ref page="quickstart-python.md" %}